 Single Camera Stand-Ins must often match the principal actor in height, build, hair color, and complexion.
 They are mainly used for lighting and camera setups in one hour dramas like The Rookie, Tell Me Lies, and FBI and some half hour comedies like The Goldbergs, Home Economics, and Young Sheldon.

 Multi-Camera Stand-Ins establish camera shots, movements of the principal actor, dialogue, and blocking.
-They will often run through the entire episode in place of the actors so the production team can block out all the movements before filming on shows like Bob Hearts Abishola, The Conners, and The Neighborhood.
-Multi-Camera Stand-Ins are often hired for experience and professionalism, and don’t necessarily have to match the actor they are standing in for.
+They run through the entire episode in place of the actors so the production team can block out all the movements before filming on shows like Bob Hearts Abishola, The Conners, and The Neighborhood.
+Multi-Camera Stand-Ins are usually hired for experience and professionalism, and don’t necessarily have to match the actor they are standing in for.